-Two competing psychological branches are mentalism and behaviorism.
+Two competing psychological branches are mentalism vs behaviorism.
 These co-developing branches of psychology have different ways of studying rational human behavior, cognition, and feelings.
 While adherents to these theories tend to compete, they are not mutually exclusive explanations for human decision-making and behavior.

 Mentalism uses introspective analysis to understand human thoughts, perceptions, and feelings.
 The content of mind is true existence.
 Behaviorism is a reduction of human cognition and behavior to that which can be studied and categorized by empirical data, typified by stimulus-response data.